TonyDuran/dotfiles/README.md

 │   └── [other tools]/  # Other tool-specific configurations
 │
 ├── scripts/            # Utility scripts (not specific to any OS) │
+├── shared/            # similar to common (TODO: need to better define each) │
 ├── common/             # Common resources and scripts │